 - In a steel pot, bring the water, smashed cardamom, and smashed peppercorns to a boil.
 Allow to boil for 2-3 minutes so the spices steep the water.Now add the loose black tea leaves.
 Let brew for about 2-3 minutes.
 Stir every 20-30 seconds to prevent the tea from sticking.
 Do not overboil the loose black tea leaves or it will taste bitter.

 - Now pour in the milk.
 Once the milk is poured in, stir every so often.
 Use a ladle spoon to pour and swirl the tea leaves in the pot.Bring the tea to such a rumbling boil that it foams up nearly to the top of your pot.
 Just as it reaches the very top of the pot, turn the heat to medium low and let the tea rumble for another 20-30 seconds to deepen the flavor of the milk and tea.

 Strain and cool.

-- Strain the tea into a large (steel) mug with 1-2 tsp of sugar in it.
-Pour the mug of tea from a low to high height into your cup to create a frothy top and cool down your tea.
+- Strain the tea into a large, thin-rimmed mug.
+Pour the mug of tea from a low to high height into your drinking cup to create a frothy top and cool down your tea.
 Done!